Talion is a finalist for Best SIEM Solution

 Ransomware attacks aren’t a “pay up and everything is solved” scenario, as much as we’d like it to be.
 Ransom payment is often only 15% of the total cost of ransomware attacks – the other detrimental costs are overlooked by many organisations.

-Whilst the financial impact on an organisation correlates with the duration of the incident, it is also highly dependent on the actions of the people within that business.
+Whilst the financial impact on an entity correlates with the duration of the incident, it is also highly dependent on the actions of the people within that business.
 Victims are left with a loss of income due to legal procedures, incident response, restoring data from backups, contracting third-party experts and more.
 Threat actors approach negotiation strategically, often convincing the victim that paying the ransom lowers collateral damage costs.
 Therefore, employers and their employees must be vigilant to these tactics and take action with caution and well-backed research.

 Organisations must also be aware that ransomware attacks aren’t just a matter of monetary costs – they cost the company time, reputation and even employee mental health, as IT security teams fight under pressure to resolve issues often beyond their capacity.
 Paying a ransom does nothing to solve any of these pressing issues – only stopping ransomware in the first place does.